 When it comes to data, files can come in many different forms.
-There are two main types of data—structured and unstructured.
+The two primary types of data are structured and unstructured.
 Each is sourced and collected in different ways, living on different types of databases, so their differences are important for data professionals.

-In this article, you'll learn the answers to these questions and many more, including how they're used in the real world, what tools you'll use to manage them, and what professions work with them every day.
-Let's dive into it.
+Read on to discover the answers to these questions and many more, including how they're used in the real world, what tools you'll use to manage them, and what professions work with them every day.

 The main difference is that structured data is defined and searchable.
 This includes data like dates, phone numbers, and product SKUs.
 Unstructured data is everything else, which is more difficult to categorize or search, like photos, videos, podcasts, social media posts, and emails.
 Most of the data in the world is unstructured data.